System design interview guide

 Introduction

-Social search is information retrieval plus ACLs.
-The interview tests whether you know posting lists are not enough—you must prune candidates using who can see what without exploding latency.
+Social search is find the words plus who is allowed to see this.
+The interview tests whether you know posting lists are not enough.
+You must prune candidates using visibility rules without blowing the latency budget.

 Weak answers index full text and filter millions of hits in application code.
 Strong answers constrain retrieval with visibility metadata in the index, precomputed audience keys, or two-phase retrieval with a bounded candidate set.